×

 • Hebrews 13:9

-Even though Christian leaders may come and go and leave this earth, we can have comfort in knowing that Jesus is the same yesterday, today, and forever.
+Even though Christian leaders may come and go and leave this earth, we can have comfort in knowing that Jesus Christ is the same yesterday and today and forever (v 8).
 We can also know that enduring until the end is worth it since Christ has assured us of this.
 And He is faithful.

-Although these Hebrews did have some strong and faithful leaders, they also no doubt, have heard strange teachings that do not align with what they were first taught.
-Paul wants them to stick with what they were first taught and not be led astray.
+Although these Hebrews did have some strong and faithful leaders, they also no doubt have heard strange teachings that do not align with what they were first taught.
+The Pauline Author wants them to stick with what they were taught at the beginning and not be led astray.
+Do not be carried away by varied and strange teachings (v 9).

 7 Remember those who led you, who spoke the word of God to you; and considering the result of their conduct, imitate their faith.
 8 Jesus Christ is the same yesterday and today and forever.
 9 Do not be carried away by varied and strange teachings; for it is good for the heart to be strengthened by grace, not by foods, through which those who were so occupied were not benefited.